SkyNigh1/Symphony/README.markdown

 ## Legal Notice

 This project is provided "as is" for educational purposes only.
 The developer makes no representations or warranties regarding the use of any copyrighted material.
 Users must ensure compliance with copyright laws when adding music files to the application.
 The developer is not responsible for any legal issues arising from the misuse of this project.

-## Contact

-For questions or feedback, please contact [your-name] at [your-email].
-This project is open to contributions for educational purposes, but please respect the non-commercial nature of the project.